-Mr John Bennion and his wife instructed us to recover compensation from the airline TUI.
+Mr Bennion and his wife instructed us to recover flight delay compensation from the TUI airways formerly known as Thompson.
 The amount of compensation claimed was to the sum of €250 per passenger.
-The reason Mr Bennion requested compensation was that their flight suffered a delay greater than 3 hours.
-The flight was to be operated by TUI on the 22nd September 2018 and scheduled to arrive at 10:55 UTC.
-However, the flight suffered a delay of 3 hours and 38 minutes.
-The reason for the delay being check-in system failure at Verona airport (VRN).
+The reason our clients requested compensation was that their flight suffered a delay greater than 3 hours.
+The flight was to be operated by TUI on 22 September 2018 and it was scheduled to arrive at 10:55 UTC.
+The flight suffered a delay of 3 hours and 38 minutes.
+The reason for this delay was a check-in system failure at Verona airport (VRN).

-TUI initially denied Mr Bennion’s claim due to Air Traffic Control Restrictions.
-However, when we informed Mr Bennion of their response, he advised us that the information given was incorrect.
-Mr Brennon suggested that the delay was owing to a check-in system failure.
-We contacted TUI who changed their denial in line with the facts of the case.
-As TUI still refused to raise compensation Mr Bennion instructed us to commence court proceedings.
+The airline initially denied our clients’ claim due to Air Traffic Control Restrictions.
+However, when we informed our client of their response, he advised us that the information given was incorrect.
+Our client suggested that the delay was owing to a check-in system failure.
+We contacted the airline who changed their denial in line with the facts of the case.
+As the airline refused to raise compensation our client instructed us to commence court proceedings to escalate this matter.

 After commencing court proceedings, TUI defended the case stating that they had no obligation to pay compensation.
 The airline noted that this was because the flight suffered a delay due to an extraordinary circumstance.
 The particular reason was that the check-in system failure was out of their control.
 They also stated that the event, in this circumstance, is unavoidable even if all reasonable measures in place.
 They noted that this was in line with Recital (14) of the Regulation.